-Power to Suspend Security Programme
+Power to Suspend Security Programme, Licenses, Certificates and Specifications 105.

-- (1) The Director General may suspend any aviation document or any aviation security programme approved under these regulations or impose conditions in respect of any such aviation document or aviation security programme if he: - a) considers such actions as necessary in the interests of security; - b) considers such action necessary to ensure compliance with these regulations; - c) is satisfied that the holder has failed to comply with any conditions of an aviation document or aviation security programme; or d) considers that the privileges or duties for which the aviation document or the aviation security programme has been approved are being carried out by the holder in a careless or incompetent manner.
+- (1) The Director General may suspend any aviation document including Airport or Aerodrome Licenses, Air Operator Certificates, Foreign Air Operator Specifications or any aviation security programme and contingency plan approved under these regulations; or impose conditions in respect of any such aviation document or aviation security programme if he: - a) considers such actions as necessary in the interests of security and safety;

+- b) considers such action necessary to ensure compliance with these regulations and the National Civil Aviation Security Programme; - c) is satisfied that the holder has failed to comply with any conditions of an aviation document, these regulations, the National Civil Aviation Security Programme or their aviation security programme; or - d) considers that the privileges or duties for which the aviation document or the aviation security programme has been approved are being carried out by the holder in a reckless, negligent or incompetent manner.